kubernetes-sigs/cluster-api/docs/proposals/20240930-machine-drain-rules.md

 Notes:

+* The Machine controller will evaluate `machines` and `pods` selectors to determine for which Machine and to which Pods the rule should be applied.
 * All selectors are of type `metav1.LabelSelector`
-* In order to allow expressing selectors with AND and OR predicates, both `machines` and `pods` have a list of selectors instead of a single selector
+* In order to allow expressing selectors with AND and OR predicates, both `machines` and `pods` have a list of selectors instead of a single selector.
+Within a single element of the selector lists AND is used, while between multiple entries in the selector lists OR is used.

 ##### Example: Exclude Pods from drain